mrdougwright/unpack/README.md

 # Unpack

 This tiny Elixir drop lets you reach in and unpack any value from a nested map.
-Returns nil for bad keys, unloaded associations, or empty maps.
-Can also take a 3rd param to return a default value when key not found.
+Returns nil for bad or missing keys, unloaded associations, or empty maps.
+Unpack can also take a 3rd parameter to return a default value when key not found.

 # Examples
 ```elixir